top of page

 HUGH DAVIDSON

 Hugh is an author, marketer & social entrepreneur.
 He was born to a family with strong social commitment.
-His parents founded a conservation organisation and his Aunt Nessie spent four decades in India and Bangladesh, founding three schools, and knew Mother Teresa.
+His parents founded a local conservation organisation and his Aunt Nessie spent four decades in India and Bangladesh, founding three schools, and knew Mother Teresa.

 SANDRA DAVIDSON